art-weinstein/capstone/README.md

 https://www.youtube.com/watch?v=Bed1z7f1EI4 -  example of what can be done in three.js
 ### Plan of attack

+1. Create functionality to generate a random planet
-1. Start as very basic text game (worry about CSS and design later).
+2. Start a basic text game
-2. Create initial files
+3. Create initial files
-3. Create and store a username
+4. Create and store a username
-4. Users will do this through a login or accoutn creation option
+5. Users will do this through a login or accoutn creation option
-5. Upon logging in, will be redirected to the first page of the game
+6. Upon logging in, will be redirected to the first page of the game
-6. welcome user
+7. welcome user
-7.
+8.